 Introduction | Festive Atmosphere | Diyas, Rangolis & Skits | Community Service | Fashion Tradition | Food | Suggested Children's Diwali Books |

-Diwali, or Deepavali, is a Hindu festival that will be celebrated worldwide on Sunday, November 3rd this year.
-During Diwali, also known as the “Festival of Lights,” clay lamps or diyas are lit to signify the destruction, through knowledge, of all negative qualities -- be it violence, anger, jealousy, greed, fear or suffering.
+Diwali, or Deepavali, is a Hindu festival that is celebrated every year on the 15th day of the month of Kartik in the Hindu calendar (in October or November on the Western calendar).
+During Diwali, sometimes called the “Festival of Lights,” clay lamps or diyas are lit to signify the destruction, through knowledge, of all negative qualities — be it violence, anger, jealousy, greed, fear or suffering.
 In other words, Diwali celebrates the victory of good over evil.

 The story of Diwali is known by every Hindu child as it is celebrated in almost every home.
 There are several legends about the origin of Diwali.
 One goes back to the Hindu Epic of the Ramayana.